FELIX RINGEL GALERIE

 REFLECT I.T., selected self portraits made in analogue photo-technique between 1988-2001, book project

 "Can a photograph carry the feeling and memory of an exact situation?
 What gives you the impulse to take a picture?
-How will you look at the pictures from a distance?
+For whom do you perform?
+How will you look at the pictures from a temporal distance?
 What does it mean for other people?
 Can one recognize a life pattern in mere pictures?
 Can they help to understand yourself?

 For years and years I just kept on photographing as I started looking at the world through a lens in Folkwang School.